Friends of the Walk of Fame

 HOLLYWOOD WALK OF FAME FACELIFT WORK BEGINS

-Hollywood, Ca- September 12, 2012--More than six years of advance work are finally paying off, with repair work which began this week on the world-famous Hollywood Walk of Fame.
+More than six years of advance work are finally paying off as repair work has began on the world-famous Hollywood Walk of Fame.
 The Hollywood Historic Trust is the lead agency on the project.

-"This is the culmination of years of hard work by the Historic Trust, the Hollywood Chamber of Commerce, Metro, the Board of Public Works, the Cultural Heritage Commission, the offices of Supervisor Zev Yaroslavsky, and Councilmembers Garcetti and LaBonge, as well as CIM Group and many local business and property owners to raise the money and to establish new specifications necessary to restore the Walk of Fame to glory,” said Christi Van Cleve, co-chair of the Trust.
+"This is the culmination of years of hard work by the Historic Trust, the Hollywood Chamber of Commerce, Metro, the Board of Public Works, the Cultural Heritage Commission, the offices of Supervisor Zev Yaroslavsky, and City Councilmembers, as well as CIM Group and many local business and property owners to raise the money and to establish new specifications necessary to restore the Walk of Fame to glory,” said Christi Van Cleve, co-chair of the Trust.

-Donelle Dadigan, also co-chair of the Trust added, “To be honest, the real credit goes to Johnny Grant, our beloved late mayor of Hollywood.
+Donelle Dadigan, also co-chair of the Trust added, “To be honest, the real credit goes to Johnny Grant, our beloved late Honorary Mayor of Hollywood.
 Without his leadership, these disparate forces never would have assembled together to develop the plan has led us to this point.”

 The effort to rehab the Walk of Fame dates back to 2006.
 With a noticeable deterioration of the Walk in front of the Hollywood & Highland center, Grant was determined to find a way to make permanent repairs.
 The problem was that repairs made by the Trust would quickly break up again.
 A task force was assembled and an expert in terrazzo, by the name of Fritz Iselin, was brought in from Florida to evaluate why the sidewalk kept cracking.